April 7, 2026

 Ivy Sales Innovation Summit

-Join us at Iowa State University for the fourth annual Ivy Sales Innovation Summit, designed for leaders and teams who are seeking best practices in sales, and who want to make an impact on their people and business.
+Join us at Iowa State University for the fifth annual Ivy Sales Innovation Summit, designed for leaders and teams committed to driving sales success and elevating business impact.

-This is a great event for company leaders, sales and marketing teams, human resource professionals, and executives looking to optimize their sales approach.
-Bring your team and take advantage of special group pricing for teams of three or more!
+This is a great event for company leaders, sales and marketing teams, sales-support positions in IT and data analytics, and human resource professionals.
+Bring your team and take advantage of special group pricing for teams of two or more!

 The Ivy Sales Innovation Summit is a collaboration between the Ivy College of Business and Iowa State University’s Center for Industrial Research and Service.